greg-raven/hdc/_posts/2022-12-30-bicyclists-get-more-room.md

 This follows the lead of an already established law for motorists passing such vehicles as an emergency one stopped to the side with flashing lights on.

-“I think in general this law absolutely make it a little more safe for cyclists,” said Smith, the CHP officer.
+"I think in general this law absolutely make it a little more safe for cyclists," said Smith, the CHP officer.

 Also, local governments can no longer require cyclists to get licenses to ride their bikes in those jurisdictions.

-\[…\]
+\[...\]

 Source: Josh Cain and Nathaniel Percy, [Los Angeles Daily News](https://www.dailynews.com/2022/12/30/bicyclists-get-more-room-vets-get-a-break-on-tolls-and-cops-get-a-law-to-fight-reckless-driving/)